au-cs-software-eng-fall20/term-project-southwest-voice-sw-action-team/README.md

 4) To run the webite on your local computer run   `jekyll s` this run the site on your local server
 5) to edit any thing on the site got to the .md files and mess around with the site!
 Enjoy

-## Contact information from previous developer if need help
+## Contact information of previous developers

 [Gianna Williams](https://www.linkedin.com/in/giannaewilliams/)
 [Dozie Anazia](https://www.linkedin.com/in/dozie-anazia-01298418/)